 These consist of the following reactions, which are not mediated through immune mechanisms:

-- Transfusion-associated circulatory overload (TACO): This can be produced in young animals or patients with cardiovascular disease.
+- Transfusion-associated circulatory overload (TACO): This is defined as an acute onset of dyspnea associated with increased blood volume and pulmonary edema with a reported incidence of 3-5% in dogs and cats (Davidow et al 2021a).
+It can occur in young animals or patients with cardiovascular disease.
 Normovolemic adult patients can also develop circulatory overload if transfused with large amounts of blood.
 The clinical signs are cardiovascular in nature (coughing, tachypnea, dyspnea and tachycardia).
 In severe cases, pulmonary edema, congestive heart failure, and vomiting may occur.
 This reaction can be minimized by using appropriate component therapy and slow infusion rates (especially in small or compromised patients).
 If the reaction occurs, the transfusion should be stopped and furosemide given.
+Measurement of brain natriuretic peptide may be helpful in diagnosis of this syndrome (Davidow et al 2021a, Odenuyo et al 2021), but is not usually available as a point-of-care test, where it would be most helpful.

 - Hemolysis: Non-immunological hemolysis of erythrocytes occurs secondary to bacterial contamination, inappropriate administration, mishandling and use of out-dated products.
 Mechanical hemolysis can occur with infusion through small needles or catheters, plugged lines or rapid infusion.
 Some peristaltic pumps can also cause mechanical hemolysis.
 Overheating (> 37°C) or freezing of erythrocytes will also cause hemolysis as will administration of red cells with hypotonic solutions (such as 5% dextrose in water).
 Non-immunological hemolysis can be prevented somewhat by paying close attention to handling and administration of whole blood and blood products, however prolonged storage of blood products may result in hemolysis regardless.
 A study of 180 packed RBC units showed minimal hemolysis after collection, with hemolysis occurring with increased storage time in just over half of the units by 6 weeks of storage refrigerated.
 Such hemolyzed products may not meet blood bank specifications for transfusion (Ferreira et al 2018).

-- Bacterial contamination: Blood is an excellent culture medium and bacteria that can proliferate at cold temperatures, such as Pseudomonas and Serratia species, can contaminate blood units and lead to hemolytic reactions (Stefanetti et al 2016).
+- Bacterial contamination or transfusion-transmitted infection: Blood is an excellent culture medium and bacteria that can proliferate at cold temperatures, such as Pseudomonas and Serratia species, can contaminate blood units and lead to transfusion reactions (Stefanetti et al 2016), which can be acute or delayed.
 A study of 49 blood units, showed a low rate of bacterial contamination with gastrointestinal organisms (Enterococcus and Escherischia coli) (Miglio et al 2016).
 Infusion of gram-negative bacteria (dead or alive) will result in endotoxic shock, with clinical signs of fever, hypotension, hemolysis, vomiting, diarrhea and DIC.
 Contaminated blood is usually dark or discolored and may contain bubbles, particulate material or clots.
 If a reaction occurs, the transfusion should be ceased and the bag cultured and gram-stained.
 Supportive care is then instituted, however the prognosis is poor.
 Contamination can be kept to a minimum by the use of aseptic techniques (for blood transfusion collection from the donor and for administration) and by completing a transfusion over 3 to 4 hours.

 - Coagulopathy: Massive transfusions of stored blood (which lacks platelets and Factors V, VIII and IX) may result in a coagulopathy.
 Furthermore, diluting packed red cells in solutions containing calcium may cause in vitro clotting.
 This can be avoided by diluting packed red cells in sterile isotonic (0.9%) saline.

 - Hyperammonia and acidosis: Erythrocytes are rich in ammonia and ammonia levels increase in stored whole blood.
-This can cause ammonia toxicity, although this is thought to only occur in animals with significant liver disease (which are unable to metabolize the ammonia).
+This can cause ammonia toxicity with associated neurologic signs, although this has not been reported in veterinary medicine (Davidow et al 2021a).
 The pH of stored blood decreases with storage due to anaerobic metabolism of glucose, with lactic and pyruvic acid production.
 Massive transfusions may lead to post-transfusional acidosis, but this is exceedingly rare as the liver converts these acids into bicarbonate (thus offsetting the acidosis).

 - Hypothermia: Significant hypothermia can result if transfusing whole blood which has not been warmed.
 This will especially occur in small or young animals.